 What is a Bootleg Ground and Why is it Dangerous?

 The electrical system is one of the most complex and challenging to understand systems in your home.
 During our home inspections, we often find a problem called “bootleg grounds.”
 So what is a bootleg ground?

-A bootleg ground is also known as a false ground.
-It is the installation of a jumper wire between the neutral and ground screws.
+A bootleg ground, AKA false ground, is the installation of a jumper wire between the neutral and ground screws.
 This wiring method will give false readings of correct wiring.

 In simpler terms, a jumper wire connects the neutral wire (white wires) to the ground screw (green screw) of a three-prong outlet.
 The goal is to give a “correct wiring” reading on a 3-light tester.

 Many people call these flips.

 When flippers attempt to upgrade the electrical system on an older house, the outcome is typically below par.
 Upgrading the outlets from two-prong to three-prong receptacles appeals to home buyers.
 New receptacles are pretty cool, right?

 However, without upgrading the wiring from a two-wire system to a three-wire system, there won’t be a third wire (the ground wire) to connect to the ground terminal.

 Most of the time, they leave out the grounding wire, which is a defect all on its own.
 You can see how to upgrade two-prong outlets here.

 However, sometimes they get sneaky and “bootleg” the ground.

 A bootleg ground is when they use a jumper wire that connects the neutral screw to the ground screw.
 Unfortunately, this wiring method gives a false reading to some testers that the outlet is correctly wired and generally tricks most home inspectors.

 I will first explain the function of the neutral and grounding wire.

 The proper term for the neutral is the “grounded conductor.”
 Its function is to return current that has passed through a fixture, such as a light bulb (load), back to the source.
 During regular operation, there is current flowing through the neutral.